joosy/guides/index.md

 * ### [0.
 Joosy basics](guides/joosy-basics.html)

   This chapter describes ideology of Joosy, compares Joosy to alternatives and shares our vision of JS framework.
-We will create our future Blog application using generators and learn the directory structure.
+We will create our Blog application using generators and learn the directory structure.

 * ### [1.
 Layouts, pages and routing](guides/layouts-pages-and-routing.html)